id-root/Aegis/README.md

 ---

 ## Security Architecture

-- **Zero AI/ML dependencies** — all analysis is deterministic and rule-based.
 - **AES-256-GCM** authenticated encryption for all embedded payloads.
 - **Argon2id** key derivation (memory-hard, resistant to GPU brute-force).
 - **HMAC-SHA256 & Ed25519** for cryptographic signing and tamper detection.